jessicaagarwal/e-commerce-application-follow-along/README.md

 In this milestone, we focused on creating a frontend form for adding products to your e-commerce app.
 This form allows users to input detailed information about products, including multiple images, which will eventually be saved to a database and displayed on the product homepage.

 Steps Completed:

-Product Form: Built a form to input details like product name, description, price, category, and quantity.
+1. Product Form: Built a form to input details like product name, description, price, category, and quantity.

-Multiple Image Input: Added functionality for users to upload multiple images for each product.
+2. Multiple Image Input: Added functionality for users to upload multiple images for each product.

-Dynamic Data: Set up the form to eventually save the product data and display it dynamically on the product homepage.
+3. Dynamic Data: Set up the form to eventually save the product data and display it dynamically on the product homepage.

+Milestone 10: Product Schema & Endpoint Creation

+In this milestone, I created a Mongoose schema to define the structure for storing product data in MongoDB.
+The schema includes fields like name, description, price, and image URL, with proper validation to ensure data integrity (e.g., required fields, correct data types).

+I also built a POST endpoint that receives product details, validates the input data, and stores it in the database.
+This ensures that only valid product information is saved, maintaining a clean and reliable database.

+Additionally, I explored optional features like creating admin roles for restricted access to product uploads.
+This milestone strengthens the backend process of handling product data, making it ready for display on the frontend in future milestones.